WJijon223/FinTrack/README.md

 - Worked on `jason_merged` to align frontend with backend-ready design

-📜 License
+## 📜 License
 This project is licensed under the MIT License.
 You’re free to use and modify with credit.

 📧 Contact
+- William Jijon – williamjijon223@gmail.com
-Muhammad A. Imran – imrama@farmingdale.edu
+- Muhammad A. Imran – imrama@farmingdale.edu
+- Jason M. Maldonado – martj16@farmingdale.edu
+- Dieunie Gousse - gousdm@farmingdale.edu

 Project Repo – GitHub - FinTrack